If Allergic to One Food, Do You Have to Avoid Related Foods?

 A Final Word

 Individual reactions vary when it comes to food allergies and cross-reactivity.
 And, because of the additional challenges in diagnostic testing posed by allergen cross-reactivity, it is important to talk with your allergist-immunologist (allergist) about your symptoms with foods.
+For example, people with birch or grass pollen allergy may have a positive skin test to peanut as well.
 Your allergist has expertise in the area of allergen cross-reactivity and can help in making an accurate diagnosis and providing guidance as to whether a cross-reactive food needs to be eliminated or not.

 Dr. Vaishali Mankad is in private practice at Allergy Partners of Raleigh, a hub of Allergy Partners, PA which is the nation's largest single-specialty practice in Allergy, Asthma, and Immunology.
 She specializes in the care of children and adults with food allergies and other allergic conditions, asthma, eczema and immunologic conditions.
 Dr. Mankad hails from the windy city of Chicago.
 She moved to Durham, North Carolina in 1998 where she completed a three-year pediatrics residency at Duke University Medical Center.
 She stayed at Duke for her fellowship training in Allergy-Immunology from 2003 until 2005 and subsequently served on the faculty in the division of Pediatric Allergy and Immunology at Duke until 2007.
 She then continued her career in private practice.
 Dr. Mankad lives with her husband and two children in Chapel Hill, North Carolina.
 No experience has taught her more about the day to day and long term challenges faced by individuals and families dealing with food allergies than her own daughter who has IgE-mediated food allergies to egg, peanut, tree nuts, white potato and food-protein enterocolitis to cow's milk.